 The hurricane of 1938 wiped out five of Rhode Island’s wooden roller coasters, eliminating the artistry of some of the world’s most prolific ride designers.

-What do the Bullet, the Boston bs, the Comet, the Wildcat and the Flying Turns all have in common?
+What do the Bullet, the Comet, the Wildcat and the Flying Turns all have in common?
 All met their fate to the September 21, 1938 hurricane that crippled New England.
 It is estimated that the hurricane killed 682 people, damaged or destroyed more than 57,000 homes, and caused property losses estimated at $306 million.
-While the Winter of 2018 has been brutal to we southern New Englanders with its power outages, school cancellations, and property damage; consider what happened decades ago one late summer day.
+While some winters have been brutal to we southern New Englanders with its power outages, school cancellations, and property damage; consider what happened decades ago one late summer day.

 The 1938 storm not only destroyed all of Rhode Island’s coasters; it leveled two in nearby Massachusetts, at Fall River’s Sandy Beach Park and New Bedford’s Acushnet Park.
 Today’s blog post focuses on the Ocean State coaster casualties.